 A starting inker might be inclined to always want to use anti-aliased brushes, after all, they look so smooth on the screen.
 However, while these look good on screen, they might become fuzzy when printing them.
 Therefore, Krita comes with two default types.
 Anti-aliased brushes like ink_brush_25 and slightly aliased brushes like ink_tilt, with the latter giving better print results.
 If you are trying to prepare for both, it might be an idea to consider making the inking page 600dpi and the color page 300dpi, so that the inking page has a higher resolution and the ‘jaggies’ aren’t as visible.
-You can turn any pixel brush into an aliased brush, by going f5 and ticking Sharpness.
+You can turn any pixel brush into an aliased brush, by going the F5 key and ticking Sharpness.

 Do you make smooth ‘wet’ strokes?
 Or do you make textured ones?
 For the longest time, smooth strokes were preferred, as that would be less of a headache when entering the coloring phase.
-Within Krita there’s several methods to color these easily, the colorize mask being the prime example, so textured becomes a viable option even for the lazy amongst us.
+Within Krita there are several methods to color these easily, the colorize mask being the prime example, so textured becomes a viable option even for the lazy amongst us.

 Of course, the nicest lines are made with pressure sensitivity, so they dynamically change from thick to thin.
 However, different types of curves on the pressure give different results.
-The typical example being a slightly concave line to create a brush that more easily makes thin lines.
+The typical example is a slightly concave line to create a brush that more easily makes thin lines.